ADA-Software-Engineering-Program/autocator/my_autocard/README.md

 Additional Package Installer Used:
-We used NPM in the intialization of Our React and will be using npm in our page;
+We used NPM in the intialization of Our React and will be using npm in our page no yarn used;